nathanmarianovsky/Trak/README.md

 * Create application splash screen.
 * Enable the application to auto-update.
 * Create logs to keep track of application activities.
+* Create a web service that would keep track of user content statistics.
+A user would have to opt in to share parts of their data.

 ## Application Files